 ENRON CORP.
 BONUS PLAN

-WHEREAS, it is the desire of the Company to establish and adopt a bonus plan for calendar year 2001 (the “Plan”) to pay bonuses to certain key employees who are not eligible to participate in the Enron Corp.
+WHEREAS, it is the desire of Enron Corp. (the “Company”) to establish and adopt a bonus plan for calendar year 2001 (the “Plan”) to pay bonuses to certain key employees who are not eligible to participate in the Enron Corp.
 Annual Incentive Plan, in recognition for their performance in calendar year 2001;

 NOW, THEREFORE, IT IS RESOLVED that the authorized officers of the Company are authorized and directed to prepare and execute a Plan document substantially in the form presented at this meeting;

-RESOLVED FURTHER, that upon execution of such Plan document, the Plan shall be deemed adopted by this Board and is hereby ratified and approved; and
+RESOLVED FURTHER, that upon execution of such Plan document, the Plan shall be deemed adopted by this Board and is hereby ratified and approved;

+RESOLVED FURTHER, that employees eligible for payments under the Performance Bonus Trust, a grantor trust established by Enron North America Corp., are not eligible to participate in the Enron Corp.
+Bonus Plan;

+RESOLVED FURTHER, that no officers of the Company that are subject to the provisions of Section 16 of the Securities Exchange Act of 1934 are eligible to participate in the Plan; and

 RESOLVED FURTHER, that the proper officers of the Company and its counsel are hereby authorized, empowered and directed to take all such further action, to amend, execute and deliver all such instruments and documents, for and in the name and on behalf of the Company, under its corporate seal or otherwise, and to pay all such expenses, as in their judgment may be necessary, appropriate or advisable in order fully to carry into effect the purposes and intentions of this and the foregoing resolutions, including the execution of any further amendments, forms or documents recommended by counsel or required by any governmental agency, and to do anything necessary to effect compliance with applicable law or regulation.